Pava LaPere: Perpetrator

 In 2013, Billingsley was arrested and charged with rape following allegations that he had forced a woman to perform oral sex on him at knifepoint.
 In 2015, Billingsley pleaded guilty to a first-degree sex offense and was sentenced to 30 years in prison.
 Under a plea agreement, 16 years of his sentence were suspended.
 Billingsley was released from prison early in October 2022 under Maryland's diminution credit system, which allows inmates to reduce their sentences through things such as good behavior and taking educational courses.

-Billingsley was a suspect in another similar case that occurred on September 19, three days prior to LaPere's murder, wherein he used his credentials as a maintenance worker to gain entry to another woman's apartment, sexually assault her at gunpoint, and set the victim, her friend, and their apartment on fire with the aid of an accelerant.
+Billingsley was a suspect in another similar case that occurred on September 19, three days prior to LaPere's murder, wherein he used his credentials as a maintenance worker to gain entry to another woman's apartment, raped her multiple times at gunpoint, and set her boyfriend and their apartment on fire with the aid of an accelerant.
 He was charged with rape, attempted murder, and arson.
 Police believe that LaPere may not have known Billingsley.

 In August 2024, Billingsley pleaded guilty to first-degree murder in LaPere's death, as well as the rape, attempted murder, and arson from the previous case, and received three life sentences with the possibility of parole, two to be served consecutively.
 The consecutive sentences reduce the likelihood that Billingsley will be released from prison; Baltimore City State's Attorney Ivan Bates stated that Billingsley would likely be 93 years old before he would have an opportunity to be released, as he would have to serve 60 years of his sentence before becoming eligible for parole.